osu-codeclub/carpentries-aug-2024/04_data-structures.md

     [1]  1  3 NA  7

-The main reason to bring this up so early in your R journey is that you should be aware that many summarizing functions will return `NA` if any value is `NA`…
+The main reason to bring this up so early in your R journey is that you should be aware of the following: many functions that operate on vectors will return `NA` if any of the elements in the vector is `NA`:

 ``` r
 sum(vector_NA)